twinsfan23/OBS-Scheduler/obs-scheduler-api/README.md

 ## Python replacement backend (FastAPI)

-This service replaces the Java/Tomcat servlets with a FastAPI app and talks to OBS directly via obs-websocket (no Node gateway required).
+This service provides the FastAPI backend and talks to OBS directly via obs-websocket.
 Endpoints mirror the original servlet paths so the existing frontend keeps working.

 ### Run
 ```bash